-The Oregon Department of Corrections has custody of adults sentenced to prison for more than 12 months, housing approximately 14,700 adults in 14 state prisons around Oregon.
+The Oregon Department of Corrections has custody of 14,923 adults sentenced to prison for more than 12 months.
 The goal is to provide a safe and secure environment where inmates can be helped to rehabilitate.
-Thanks to these efforts most ex-offenders successfully reintegrate into society.
-Oregon’s recidivism rate, the percentage of inmates who were released in 2014 and re-incarcerated for a new felony within three years after being released, is about 28 percent.
+Thanks to these efforts, most ex-offenders successfully reintegrate into society.
+According to the Oregon Department of Corrections, the percentage of inmates who were released in 2014 and re-incarcerated for a new felony within three years after being released is 19 percent.

 Keeping almost 15,000 people behind bars is expensive.
 The total budget of the Oregon Department of Corrections for the two-year biennium (2017-2019) was $1.7 billion.
-That works out to an average cost of $95 a day to keep a prisoner safely housed.
+That works out to roughly $155 a day to keep a prisoner safely housed.

 Beyond the Department of Corrections, almost all of Oregon’s 36 counties have a county jail operated by the county sheriff.
 Most of the inmates in these county jails are awaiting trial or have been convicted with sentences of just a few months.

-Additionally, there are seven youth correctional facilities in Oregon.
+Additionally, there are six youth correctional facilities in Oregon.
 These are administered by the Oregon Youth Authority.
 There are also four “transitional facilities” where young offenders prepare to transition back into the community.
-The Oregon Youth Authority has 1,057 employees serving about 1,500 Oregon youth.
-About 600 live in one of the 10 facilities with about another 900 on parole or probation.
+The Oregon Youth Authority has 992 employees serving about 1,173 Oregon youth.
+About 500 live in one of the 10 facilities with another 700 on parole or probation.

-The number of inmates housed in Oregon's prisons, currently 14,700, is expected to stay flat for the next 10 years.
+The number of inmates housed in Oregon's prisons is expected to stay flat for the next 10 years.
 For comparison, Oregon’s population is expected to grow about 12 percent over the same timeframe.
 As a result of the flat growth in incarcerations, the incarceration rate (prison beds per 1,000 population) is expected to fall noticeably over the next 10 years.
 It’s important to remember that this forecast assumes no major policy changes.